lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 3. Add sprites to the group

+    ```js
+    groupName.add(spriteName);
     ```

-    groupName.add(sprite);
+    OR

+    ```js

+    spriteName.addToGroup(groupName)
     ```

 You can now refer to your sprites individually or as a group, similar to a teacher giving instructions to an individual student, or addressing the whole class at one time.
+For a list of all methods you can apply to a single group, check out the [p5.play reference material for groups](https://p5play.org/learn/group.html).
 You can also remove a sprite from a group with the `.remove()` method.
+The argument is the name of the sprite you wish to remove.

 ---